 - Connect with and honor our connection with the earth.

 - Celebrate and honor the seasons of our physical life.

 Celebrating the Spiritual Side of Halloween

 The spiritual side of Halloween or Samhain is celebrated at or around the midpoint between the Autumn Equinox and the Winter Solstice.
-In 2019 that will occur on November 7.

 As that is when we enter the shortest and darkest days of the year.

 Most of the time it is celebrated anywhere from the 31st of October through the first week of November.